meltyourface/blank/posts/Meditation/Mindfulness-Based-Decision-Making-Techniques-Practices/index.md

 - Week 3: 20-minute daily meditation sessions
 - Week 4: 30-minute daily meditation sessions

-Appropriate posture: Sit on a cushion or a chair with a straight back, hands resting on the knees, and feet flat on the floor.
+**Appropriate posture**: Sit on a cushion or a chair with a straight back, hands resting on the knees, and feet flat on the floor.
 Keep the chin slightly tucked and gaze unfocused.

-Setting: Find a quiet, clutter-free space with minimal distractions.
+**Setting**: Find a quiet, clutter-free space with minimal distractions.
 Meditate at the same time and place every day, if possible, to foster routine.

-Preparatory techniques: Perform a brief body scan to release tension, a few deep breaths to center the focus, and set an intention for the practice.
+**Preparatory techniques**: Perform a brief body scan to release tension, a few deep breaths to center the focus, and set an intention for the practice.

 2. **Developing mindfulness techniques**: